alvar21/clubs_2232/README.md

 * i.
 A signal is triggered on creation of a new user to create a member entry with the same id as the primary key of the created user.
 The first_name, last_name, email correspond as well.
 * ii.
 A signal is triggered on address edition to update the coordinates of the club's location.
 * iii.
 A signal is triggered whenever there new entries or updates to existing entries to update search indexes.

-## BUGS
-* Login and registration form out of alignment
-* Owner has already joined created club but the option to 'quit' should be there instead of 'joining'